 Since cardinal tetras are schooling fish, experts advise keeping them in groups.
 However, many novice aquarists when keeping them in groups underestimate the power of a filter.
 As a result, uneaten food, fecal matter, and other debris accumulate in the tank and release harmful toxins such as Ammonia.
 Thus, installing a high-quality filter that adds oxygen and a little movement in the water is highly recommended.

-Nonetheless, some aquarists skip the filter and add many live plants in the aquarium that consume Ammonia and keep the tank oxygenated and less polluted.
+Nonetheless, in my experience, aquarists skip the filter and add many live plants in the aquarium that consume Ammonia and keep the tank oxygenated and less polluted.
 However, if you’re a complete novice, I don’t suggest skipping the filter as it will lower the maintenance of your tank and keep your fish healthy and happy for long periods.
 Also, you won’t have to change the water regularly.

 Best Aquarium Filter for this type of Fish

 You can install canister filters.
-However, they are not within the budget of some hobbyists.
+However, they are not within the budget of in my experience, hobbyists.
 A more budget-friendly option would be to purchase a hang-on back filter like a Hagen Aquaclear.
-You might want to consider putting on a sponge on the intake of the filter so as to not have these tiny fish sucked up by it.
+I strongly recommend putting on a sponge on the intake of the filter so as to not have these tiny fish sucked up by it.

 The Best Aquarium Power Filter